-UTT Season 6: Reigning champions Dempo Goa Challengers face resolute U Mumba TT in semi-final 2 - www.lokmattimes.com
+UTT season 6: Reigning champions Dempo Goa Challengers face resolute U Mumba TT in semi-final 2 - www.lokmattimes.com

-Ahmedabad, June 14 Reigning champions Dempo Goa Challengers will be eyeing a third-straight final appearance when they take ...
+Ahmedabad (Gujarat)[India], June 14 : Reigning champions Dempo Goa Challengers will be eyeing a third-straight final appearance when they ...

-Ahmedabad, June 14 Reigning champions Dempo Goa Challengers will be eyeing a third-straight final appearance when they take on a resolute U Mumba TT side in the second semi-final of the Ultimate Table Tennis (UTT) Season 6 on Saturday.
+Ahmedabad (Gujarat)[India], June 14 : Reigning champions Dempo Goa Challengers will be eyeing a third-straight final appearance when they take on a resolute U Mumba TT side in the second semi-final of the Ultimate Table Tennis (UTT) Season 6 on Saturday, an official statement said.

 Back-to-back champions and the only team to have won two UTT titles, Goa finished second in the table with three tie wins and 44 points.
-U Mumba, who last made the playoffs in Season 3, returned to the knockouts after finishing third with two points fewer.
-The winner of this tie will face first-time finalists Jaipur Patriots in the final on Sunday.
+U Mumba, who last made the playoffs in Season 3, return to the knockouts after finishing third with two points fewer.
+The winner of this tie will face first-time finalists Jaipur Patriots in the Grand Finale on Sunday.

+Staged under the aegis of the Table Tennis Federation of India (TTFI) and promoted by Niraj Bajaj and Vita Dani, IndianOil UTT continues to grow as a premier professional league.
+All 23 ties, over 16 action-packed days, will take place at Ahmedabad's EKA Arena.

 Dempo Goa Challengers have alternated wins and losses throughout the league stage but remain a powerhouse led by Harmeet Desai and the dominant Zeng Jian, who won all five of her matches and dropped just one game across the league phase.
 Zeng also played a key role in the mixed doubles, partnering Harmeet for two important wins.

-Harmeet himself has been consistent with four wins from five, while Krittwika Sinha Roy has quietly impressed, winning three of her four matches, including a memorable victory over China’s Fan Siqi.
-Brazil’s Vitor Ishiy, brought in as a late replacement for Tiago Apolonia, began his UTT campaign with a win.
+Harmeet himself has been consistent with four wins from five, while Krittwika Sinha Roy has quietly impressed, winning three of her four matches, including a memorable victory over China's Fan Siqi.
+Brazil's Vitor Ishiy, brought in as a late replacement for Tiago Apolonia, began his IndianOil UTT campaign with a win, the statement added.

 U Mumba TT, meanwhile, come in with momentum firmly on their side after back-to-back tie wins.
 Their foreign unit has clicked into gear with Bernadette Szocs and Lilian Bardet each winning four of their last five singles rubbers.
 Indian youngster Yashaswini Ghorpade has continued her impressive season, notching three wins from four, while Abhinandh PB turned heads in his first appearance, taking down Singapore's Izaac Quek, one of the league's top foreign paddlers.
 The Szocs-Akash Pal pairing has also delivered in mixed doubles, winning three out of five.